 Lately I’ve been so behind with writing.
 I’ve found myself writing a winter recipe at the beginning of spring and now a spring recipe while we’re already in summer months.

 This year spring has been rather magical.
 Or rather, it is always magical, only this year I engraved this magic deep inside me.
 I’ve notice, more than ever, how there is an order and a constant change from one week to the other, from month to month.
-The way we’re slowly growing into the season.
-I often think about how perfectly our ancestors described the wheel of life and connected it to the ever-changing seasons.
+The way we’re slowly growing into the season is often so striking.
+I often think about how perfectly our ancestors described the wheel of life and connected it to ever-changing seasons.

-As we were approaching May, the grass had gotten greener but dotted with tiny drops of gold everywhere: buttercups.
+As we were approaching May, the grass got dotted with tiny drops of gold everywhere: buttercups.
 I knew it was soon time for the lilac shrubs to bloom.
-I remember my grandmother having a small lilac in front of her window.
-She would cut a fresh branch every morning and leave it on the table in the salon, so delicate and perfumed.
+I remember how my grandmother adored lilac flowers.
+There was a small lilac in front of her bedroom window.
+She would cut a fresh branch every morning leaving it on the table in the salon, so delicate and perfumed.

 And now here we are, already in July.
 I still can’t decide which of the two I love more: spring and that fresh beginning, when the air smells of earth and morning dew or rather the early summer we are at this moment, where the green still reins over the trees and meadows, before the earth dries under the burning summer sun.

 Ever since spring came I had an image in my mind of a brioche with vanilla flavoured cream and spring berries.
-As soon as the first raspberries came, I made a crispy but tender brioche and filled it with an eggless vanilla cream.
-I topped the brioches with fresh raspberries before placing everything into the oven and had them warm with coffee.
-I will let this recipe be my homage to spring.
+As soon as the first raspberries came, I made a crispy but tender brioche buns and filled them with vanilla cream.
+I topped them with fresh raspberries before placing everything into the oven.
+While I was preparing coffee the brioches were cooking on the kitchen counter and the sweet smell of butter and vanilla spread over the house.
+Let this recipe be my hommage to spring.

 Brioche with vanilla cream and raspberries